tiabottger/tiabottger.github.io/_posts/2026-01-20-Successful-idealized-runs.md

 This will help me confirm whether I am capturing a spring-neap tidal cycle in my forcing, or if I need to modify the forcing code.
 I took a look into the tideA0 forcing file, and it was unclear to me how the amplitude is modulated depending on the timestamp.
 I'm assuming the date ranges for this analytical case are somewhat arbitrary since real tide data isn't being used, but I'm unsure.

+Once I have a better sense for my tidal forcing I can also create plots at tidal snapshots:
+- spring/neap ebb tide
+- spring/neap flood tide
+- spring/neap slack tide

 For meaningful further exploration with the river input case, I likely need to modify my ocean forcing initial condition.
 In the time range captured in the video you can start to see interesting behavior towards the end, but it takes a while to set up from the starting condition of salinity=30 everywhere.

 ### Some theory and thoughts